oVirt/ovirt-site/source/feature/live-merge.html.md

 ### Summary

-Live merge makes it possible to delete VM disk snapshots that are no longer needed while the VM continues to run.
+Live merge makes it possible to delete virtual machine disk snapshots that are no longer needed while the virtual machine continues to run.

 ### Owners